 Sports Law covers the application of a wide range of legal principles to a sporting context.
 You will have studied some of the principles at a general level in core units, allowing you to consolidate your knowledge, while other areas of the unit will be new.
 Sport-specific legal principles (for example, regarding doping) will also be covered.
 Sport is an area that is becoming increasingly business-orientated and litigious.
 If you plan to work as a manager, administrator or lawyer in the area of sports you will, in the course of your day-to-day activities, encounter a wide variety of situations that could have potential legal consequences.
 The unit will draw upon your knowledge of legal systems and torts law and your research skills.

-LLB250 Law, Privacy and Data Ethics
+LLB250 Data Privacy and Cybersecurity

-LLB251 Law and Design Thinking
+LLB251 Legal Design

 The rapidly evolving legal landscape is changing the nature of law and increasing the need for lawyers to acquire new skills and capabilities suited to the future of work.
 This includes a growing demand for lawyers who can think differently about the law and who are able to develop empathic, creative, and innovative responses to complex legal problems.
-This unit introduces students to design thinking (or legal design) as both a mindset and a methodology.
+This unit introduces students to legal design (design thinking) as both a mindset and a methodology.
 It enables them to develop creative confidence and respond to legal challenges from a human-centred perspective.
 Students will develop a deep understanding of client(s) needs, ideate responses using constraints to promote creativity, and prototype and test their ideas.
 They will use both analogue and technology-based tools during in-person or online workshops.
 All students will participate in a 2-day, in-person, Legal Design Sprint (hackathon) where they will work in collaborative teams to respond to a complex legal problem.

 LLB301 Real Property Law